-Another important feature of electronic communication networks is the ability to ensure anonymity to those subscribers who desire it – for example, investors aimed to make a large transaction.
+Another important feature of electronic communication networks is the ability to ensure anonymity to those subscribers who desire it – for example, investors aiming to make a large transaction.

 The most significant disadvantage of ECN is the access fees and commission charges taken for each transaction – these costs can negatively affect trading profitability.

-Call markets, also known as call auctions, are the type of market mechanism.
-Its distinct feature is that the transactions are operated in certain time intervals when the system aggregates and transact bid and ask orders at specified times, not one at a time continuously.
+Call markets, also known as call auctions, are a type of market mechanism.
+Its distinct feature is that the transactions are operated in certain time intervals when the system aggregates and transacts bids and asks for orders at specified times, not one at a time continuously.
 In contrast to an auction market pricing, the price at a call market is built on the number of securities offered by sellers and bid on by buyers.

 Call markets are used less frequently compared to auction markets, yet they can be useful for illiquid security.
 The main drawback of call markets is that they expose traders to higher price uncertainty.